 Normally, you can get system performance data using the Windows Task Manager as well.
 But that data is separated and grouped by tabs and you may lose track of what you were doing switching among the tabs.
 Plus getting the Task Manager to work in real-time (or with a second’s delay) is sometimes very heavy on the computer resources.
-Moo0 System Monitor is a PC performance monitor software that allows for monitoring system performance and to see what process is eating up your computer resources.
+Moo0 System Monitor is a PC performance monitor software that allows for monitoring system performance and see what process is eating up your computer resources.

-Moo0 System Monitor
+Moo0 System Monitor for PC

 The interface of Moo0 System Monitor is totally customizable.
 By default, it is a vertical bar but you have options to convert it into a horizontal bar or into a box shape.
 You can also control the size of the window by right-clicking on it and selecting the Size options among Very Large, Very Small, Large, Medium, and Small.

 The right-click menu also offers plenty of options for choosing Colors other than the size and shape of the Moo0 System Monitor window.
 You can also select Transparency and if you wish to keep the window Always On The Top.